top of page

 • Peace surpasses understanding: “And the peace of God, which transcends all understanding, will guard your hearts and your minds” (Philippians 4:7).

 By meditating on these truths, older women can anchor their hearts in hope that transcends circumstances.
-It's not just the promises we meditate on but who the One that made those promises.
+It's not just the promises we meditate on but who the One that made those promises is.
 What does the Bible say about who He is?
 Looking for those things in God's Word are great for our hope.

 Practical Ways to Embrace Hope Daily